This is our 200th episode, so I wanted to do something special.

 Even the old keiretsu firms have come around.
 They are increasingly looking to software startups to supplement internal R&D though both M&A and through long-term partnerships.
 In fact, last year Keidanren, Japan’s largest business federation, an organization that was one of the main architects and drivers of Japan’s post-war economic expansion, called on its member companies to greatly increase their startup investment and partnerships.

 I am optimistic.
 As always, things will develop differently in Japan.
-In the same way the zaibatsu defined Japan’s Meja-era economic miracle, and the keiretsu came to define Japan’s post-war economic miracle, from some new combination of startups, enterprise, and academia will emerge something that will define the next economic miracle.
+In the same way the zaibatsu defined Japan’s Meja-era economic miracle, and the keiretsu came to define Japan’s post-war economic miracle, from some new combination of startups, enterprise, and academia will emerge something that will define Japan’s next economic miracle.

 Today is a very good time to be developing software in Japan.